kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 - If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an "illegal_parameter" alert.
-This case is invalid because {{send-esni}} requires the client to only offer ESNI-established sessions, and {{server-behavior}}
+This case is invalid because {{client-behavior}}
+  requires the client to only offer ESNI-established sessions, and
-  requires the server to decline ESNI-established sessions if it did not accept ESNI.
+  {{server-behavior}} requires the server to decline ESNI-established sessions if it did not accept ESNI.

 - The client MUST verify that the certificate is valid for ESNIKeys.public_name.
   If invalid, it MUST abort the connection with the appropriate alert.